 A range of organized evening and weekend activities are included in the cost of tuition.
 All students in the program are encouraged to participate.

-Previous activities include visits to the Museum of Modern Art (MoMA) and Metropolitan Museum of Art, Broadway musicals, movie nights, walking tours, exploring Times Square and Central Park, and much more.
+Previous activities include visits to the Museum of Modern Art (MoMA) and The Metropolitan Museum of Art, Broadway musicals, movie nights, exploring The High Line and Central Park, and much more.

 - Airport Transportation